tux234/intune-to-fleet/README.md

 ## Resolver Map

 The `resolver-map.json` file contains PowerShell expressions for policies that Intune sometimes leaves unset (ExpectedValue = -1).
-The script uses this file to manually query the Registry to verify the value.
+The script uses this file to query the Registry to verify the value.
 Each entry maps a CSP path segment to a PowerShell command:

 ```json
 {